 [Section 35 amended by No. 55 of 2004 s.
 1269; No. 8 of 2009 s.
 128.]

-36. General review of valuation
+36. General review by SAT of valuation

 (1) Where there is a question of general interest as to whether proper principles have or have not been applied in the valuation under this Act of the whole or a definable part of the land in a valuation district, a rating or taxing authority having an interest in the valuation or any person liable to pay any rate or tax on the basis of the valuation of any part of the land may apply to the State Administrative Tribunal for a review of the question.